nickg-ca/Ghidra.app-builder/README.md

 At this point, you should have `Ghidra.app` in the `Ghidra.app-builder` directory.

-The script will download Ghidra (currently version 10.0 which is the most recent at time of writing, 2021-07-04) and OpenJDK 17 binaries.
+The script will download Ghidra (currently version 10.0 which is the most recent at time of writing, 2021-07-04) and Azul Zulu JDK 11 binaries.

 I'm no longer building BinExport from BinDiff because the Ghidra plugin now included in the latest BinDiff.